Marko Marulić: Croatian works

 American historian John Van Antwerp Fine, Jr. emphasizes that Marulić belongs to a group of humanists and clerics placed in the "Croat" camp who, at least at the time they wrote their texts, did not seem to have a Croatian ethnic identity.

-It must be noted however, that a critical review of Fine's work highlighted subjective conclusions.
+A critical review of Fine's work highlighted subjective conclusions.
 Neven Budak of the University of Zagreb noted "ideological prejudices", "omission of historical facts" and "preconceived conclusions" due to Fine's alleged personal bias regarding the former Yugoslavia and its various ethnic groups.

 Latin works

 Cover sheet of Marulić's Evangelistarium, 1571 Tuscan-language edition, translated by Silvano Razzi from Latin original.

 Marulić's European fame rested mainly on his works written in Renaissance Latin which were repeatedly re-published.

 His Psichiologia de ratione animae humanae, written between 1510 and 1517, contains the earliest known literary reference to the term psychology.

 In 1517, Marulić completed the Davidiad an epic poem which retold the Old Testament story of King David in Virgilian Latin with multiple references to Greek and Roman mythology.
 In addition to the small portions that attempt to recall Homer, the Davidiad is heavily modeled upon Virgil's Aeneid.
 Indeed, the work was so heavily indebted to the Aeneid that Marulić's contemporaries called him the "Christian Virgil from Split."
 Serbian-American philologist Miroslav Marcovich also detects "the influence of Ovid, Lucan, and Statius" in the work.

 The Davidiad was considered lost by 1567 and long remained so.
 After a search lasting nearly two centuries by Croatian literary scholars at libraries and archives throughout Europe, Marulic's original manuscript (Ms. T) resurfaced at the Turin National University Library in 1922.
 News of its existence and the fact that it had never previously been published was spread throughout Classical academia by Carlo Dionisotti in 1952.
 The editio princeps was published by Josip Badalić of the Yugoslav Academy of Sciences and Arts in 1954, but this work "proved to be a failure," as whole verses were left out and many words were misread by the editor.
 Several years later, in 1957, Miroslav Marcovich overcame many of the difficulties that plagued Badalić's work and produced a more usable critical edition.
 Latinist Veljko Gortan eventually corrected around 50 instances of misread words and published his own critical edition in 1974.
 A literary translation of the Davidiad into Croatian hexameters was made by Branimir Glavačić and published alongside the Latin original as part of Veljko Gortan's edition in 1974.

 Marulić was active in the struggles against the Ottoman Turks who were invading the Croatian lands at that time.
 To this end, he wrote a Latin Epistola to Pope Adrian VI and begged for assistance in the fight against the Ottomans.
 In his epigram In discordiam principium Christianorum ("Against Discord between the Princes of the Christians"), Marulić denounced the monarchs of Europe for warring among themselves at a time when the Sultan of the Ottoman Empire and the janissaries were invading Christendom.